MonikaRadominska/Final_project/README.md

 - Investigate the conservation needs for animal biodiversity in the world.
 - Looking into top species which are facing extinction status.
-- Data collection using IUCN red list for endangered species.
+- Data collection trough web scraping using IUCN red list for endangered species.
 - Visualization using Tableau.

 Keywords: mass extinction, biodiversity conservation, conservation status, IUCN Red List